gegelendvay/qc803_assignment/README.md

 |   --qubit-error   | Index of a qubit to apply error on |  int |       - |
 |   --input-state   | Initial logical state              |  int |       - |
 |   --draw-circuit  | Save circuit diagrams              | bool |   False |

+## Experiment Outcomes
+The outcome of the experiments can be found in the following file: `results_histogram.png`.

+When using the `--draw-circuit` command line argument, a diagram of the circuit will be saved to `circuit_{s}.png` file, where `s` is the index of the simulation.

+When executing the `plot_comparison.py` file, results will be saved to `shor_syndrome_comparison.png`.

 # Testing
 ## Linting